About us

 Research Leader & Co-Founder

-He is a full professor of Economics at the Universidad de los Andes and holds a PhD in Economics from MIT.
-Economics at MIT.
-His work is located at the intersection between economics, politics, development and economic history political economy, development and economic history, with an emphasis on institutions, conflict, fiscal policy, media and inequality.
+He is a full professor of Economics at the Universidad de los Andes and PhD in Economics from MIT.
+His work is located at the intersection between political economy, development and economic history, with emphasis on institutions, conflict, fiscal policy, media and inequality.

 Paula Jaramillo